Split a worksheet into pages

 }

-Render a print area
+Render print area and split by page breaks

 using GroupDocs.Viewer;